 20 King Street,

-No one has favorited this theater yet
+1 person favorited this theater

 One of the original Odeon Theatres built by Oscar Deutsch for his chain of Odeon Theatres Ltd. Located on King Street at the corner with Broad Street in the seaport town of Ramsgate.
 The Odeon Ramsgate was opened on 22nd August 1936 with Gene Gerrard in "Where’s Sally".
-It was splendid example of 1930’s Art Deco style, with the facade clad in opaque glass tiles.
-There was a slab wall exending out from the centre of the building, which had the word ‘CINEMA’ across the top, with the Odeon name placed on a vertical fin feature.
+It was splendid example of 1930’s Art Deco style, with the façade clad in opaque glass tiles.
+There was a slab wall extending out from the centre of the building, which had the word ‘CINEMA’ across the top, with the Odeon name placed on a vertical fin feature.

 Inside the auditorium, seating was provided for 1,034 in the stalls and 534 in the circle.
-The decoration was long streamline bands along the length of the ceiling containing indirect lighting, and similar bands running horizontally around the proscrenium splay walls.
+The decoration was long streamline bands along the length of the ceiling containing indirect lighting, and similar bands running horizontally around the proscenium splay walls.

 The Classic Cinema was closed on 17th October 1985 with "Cocoon" and "Nightmare on Elm Street".
 It was demolished in 1988, and an Iceland Supermarket was built on the site.
 The adjacent parade of Odeon shops and flats were retained.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.